Opla/SmallData-Augmentation-MachineLearning/README.md

 # Text augmentation for Machine Learning tasks:
 # How to grow your text dataset for classification?

-Text augmentation for Machine Learning tasks: How to grow your text dataset for classification?

 This is the implementation of some of data augmentation techniques we explained in our blog article .